intmus/intas19-20/_14-mastery-and-consolidation/dictation4.md

 ### Flow Charts

-In Unit...

-Invent your own flow chart for how you will eliminate wrong answers and zero in on right ones.
+In Unit 4, we worked with a flow chart to identify seventh chords.
+At that time, the first question concerned whether you could hear the interval of a second -- the unmistakable sign that a seventh chord is inverted.
+Now, try to invent your own flow chart for how you will eliminate wrong answers and zero in on right ones.
 Your first question may vary.
 Suggestions you can try include:

 - Does this chord have dominant function?
 - Does this chord have a context in major keys only, minor keys only, or is it found in both major and minor keys?